scrabbletank/farhome-rules/rulesdoc.md

 #### Titanic Blow
 *Requires 5 Strength, 20th level*

-You deal an extra wound die with Strength based weapons.
+You deal an extra wound die with Strength based weapon attacks.
 On hitting a creature you may reroll any wound dice and take the new values.
 You can do this 3 times per long rest.

 #### Turnabout
 *Requires 5 Dexterity, 20th level*